 Moorabool Shire Council is committed to providing a place where young people feel safe, well supported and connected to their local communities.
-The Youth Strategy (the strategy) provides a future vision and strategic direction for the municipality in relation to young people aged 12-24 years.
+The draft youth strategy (draft strategy) provides a future vision and strategic direction for the municipality in relation to young people aged 12-24 years.